linzhlalala/Pricebee/README.md

 - cart and output a shopping list
 - improving user experience
 ## 18/12/2019 IMPORTANT!
-- coles crawler got problem, provide wws price only (coles data show as week 11/12/19 )
+- coles crawler got problem, provide wws price only
 ## 16/10/2019
 ## Website start to run on Github.io and Google App Engine
 ### Features: